B14CK-C4T/urlscanner/README.md

 # urlscanner

-Here’s a **README.md** file with installation instructions, including setting up a virtual environment (`venv`) and installing dependencies.
+  installation instructions and setting up a virtual environment (`venv`) for installing dependencies.

 ---